-

 Appeal Request Grounds

-Any Respondent or Complainant who participated in the entire conduct process and wish to file an Appeal must do so, in writing within five (5) University business days of the date of the outcome letter.
+Any Respondent or Complainant who participated in the entire Student Conduct Process and wishes to file an Appeal must do so, in writing within five (5) University Business Days of the date of the outcome letter.
 Appeal requests may be filed on one or more of the following grounds:

 -